sunnymoon/presentation_linkare_day/readme.md

 Now we’ll scaffold the backend app using the Quarkus CLI.
 > quarkus create app com.linkare.loty:loty-be:1.0.0-SNAPSHOT --maven --java=17 --no-dockerfiles --package-name=com.linkare.loty.be -x quarkus-rest -x quarkus-jdbc-sqlite -x quarkus-smallrye-metrics -x quarkus-smallrye-health

-I’m choosing Java 17, SQLite for simplicity, and adding extensions for REST, metrics, and health endpoints.
+We are choosing Java 17, SQLite for simplicity, and adding extensions for REST, metrics, and health endpoints.
 The app is created with Maven as the build tool
 We specifically specify that we don't want dockerfiles since we are going to take care of that later.